Bare foot in Burma…27th September – 5th October 2017

 *Note – as an extra – we can book internal flights/buses as it is not possible to book flights/transport from outside of the country.

-1. Air Mandalay (who comply with European Standards of Aviation Safety) – - Cost – approx $89 one way from Yangon.
+1. Air Mandalay (who comply with European Standards of Aviation Safety) - Cost – Approx $200 US Return.

 2. Overnight buses from Yangon Cost – (approx 10 hours)